 It’s that time of year where I want salted caramel EVERYTHING.
 It’s such a cozy treat!
 Be it drizzled over your coffee… or straight into your mouth.
 If you’ve been looking for an easy way to slip into the salted caramel game, this recipe is here for you.
 No thermometer needed.
 No fancy ingredients.
 No hours of waiting and waiting and waiting.
 All you need is six minutes!

 And a few ingredients.
-This recipe calls for brown sugar, salted butter, cream, and salt.
+This recipe calls for sugar, water, butter, cream, and salt.
 Das IT!
 You may add vanilla or bourbon at the end, but if you’re watching $$$ and not trying to spend a lot, the sauce will be just as dreamy minus the vanilla punch.
 Promise!

 That said, I sometimes add a little splash of Madagascar bourbon vanilla and HOLY SMOKES is it good.